seaneoo/Ada/README.md

 There are *a lot* of Hacker News apps on the App Store.
 Despite this, I decided to build this and throw it into the sea of apps that do exactly the same thing.

 This project is primarily a learning experience for me.
 I have always wanted to build iOS apps and this felt like a great opportunity to learn.
 However, I also want to build an app that people can use and enjoy.

+## Contributing

+Contributions are always appreciated.
+If you have an idea on how to improve something or there is a feature I missed, by all means I am open to the help!

 ## License